Romance Novels – The Ultimate Guide To Reading “Happily Ever After”

 Billionaire Romance

 Billionaire romance books are romances that feature a hero who is independently wealthy.
 They are most likely depicted as powerful figures in business and take advantage of the power that having enormous amounts of money can bring.
-These heroes don’t necessarily need to be billionaires, but they do live a “money is no object” lifestyle.
+The heroes don’t necessarily need to be billionaires, but they do live a “money is no object” lifestyle.
+These stories often explore themes of power, control, and emotional redemption beneath the gloss of luxury.

 Royal Romance